Add description, images, menus and links to your mega menu

 Since I found out our episode was going to air, I’ve revved up all our engines, messaged all of the artisan groups we work with to ramp up capacity immediately for the show.
 We were ready for Valentine’s Day (our biggest season), but not the Shark Tank effect plus Valentine’s Day!
 Looking at how other best Shark Tank products performed after their episodes, the exposure alone on Shark Tank will be able to help the artisans we work with earn more money to support their families which makes me so happy!

 So how did we do???
-I hope you’ll watch Shark Tank with me on Jan 15th at 8 pm on ABCand find out!
+I hope you’ll watch Shark Tank with me on Jan 15th at 8 pm on ABC and find out!
+Some products that we featured:

 A little background on me if you’re just learning about Love Is Project: